klueserthan/tod/README.md

 In order to add a chatroom, create a `exampleChat.json` in the `server/private/chatPrograms/roomSpecs/` folder.

 The format is as follows in the example of all possible moderation features, the usernames must not, but can match the file above.
+For more examples on the moderation features, browse through the different example room spec files in the `server/private/chatPrograms/roomSpecs/` folder.

 ```json
 {
     "roomName": "Example Chat Room",